jackdoe/bzzz/README.md

 * if the field name contains _index it will be Field.Index.ANALYZED with WhitespaceAnalyzer
 * every POST requests can create/append to existing index, and it will optimize it to 1 segment
 * if the document contains the key "id" it will try to update new Term("id",document.get("id"))
+* keep in mind that "id" is nothing special, it will is just used to overwrite existing documents, and for deletion (still it will be doing delete-by-query)

 GET
 ====